 There is also a matrix of these returns, and the differences between the actual investment portfolio.
 It also displays past portfolio returns, and the asset allocation mix of the comparison / actual portfolio.
 Some of this can be seen on the demo.

-Over 50 charts graphically show all of the asset allocations, and the actual / comparison model portfolio.
+• Over 50 charts graphically show all of the asset allocations, and the actual / comparison Model Portfolio.

-Five html files that may help you use model asset allocations with 401k plans.
-Once you buy the models, or have the Money eBook, you'll also get step-by-step directions on how to better allocate a 401(k) plan by yourself.
+• Five html files that may help you use model asset allocations with 401k plans.
+Once you buy the models, or have the free Money eBook, you'll also get step-by-step directions on how to better allocate a 401(k) plan by yourself.

-Three spreadsheets showing the linked returns and mutual fund switches since inception for the Fee-based (since 1/99), and the No-Load and Load Models (since 1/03).
+• Three spreadsheets showing the linked returns and mutual fund switches since inception for the Fee-Based (since 1/99), and the No-Load and Load Models (since 1/03).

 Linking returns uses the "Time Weighted" methodology, and is the standard used in accounting for past trades when calculating historical investment performance.
 You can use all three of these spreadsheets to audit the returns yourself.
 About this, and how the returns are calculated, are in the directions.

-But if you don't want to do that, or if you're a DIY investor, then you won't even need Principia if you have our system, because everything is already done for you.
-So this is the one and only turnkey money management system you can buy that makes it so you won't need to buy or use any other investment software.
+But if you don't want to do that, or if you're a DIY investor, then you won't even need Morningstar if you have our system, because everything is already done for you.
+So this turnkey money management system makes it so you won't need to buy or use any other investment software.

 • All mutual fund asset allocations display their last 12-months income yield, except the benchmark index allocation models, which don't have yields.

-Advisers can input their own fees and trading cost numbers into the Fee-based Model's Linked Returns spreadsheet to see how the returns change.
+• Advisers can input their own fees and trading cost numbers into the Fee-Based Model's Linked Returns spreadsheet to see how the returns change.

-These same asset allocation model concepts can also be used with variable annuities, variable life insurance (VUL), 401k / 457 / 403bs, 529 plans, and with just one mutual fund family like we do for American Funds (or using as many fund families as you want).
+• These same asset allocation model concepts can also be used with variable annuities, variable life insurance (VUL), 401k / 457 / 403bs, 529 plans, and with just one mutual fund family like we do for American Funds (or using as many fund families as you want).

 Using the Table of Historical Investment Model Returns

-These are the actual returns from inception (1 January 1999) showing the returns as if you initially bought all of the investment vehicles in the exact amounts, on the first trading day, the trades all magically settled the same day, all distributions were reinvested, you never made another trade other than the quarterly rebalancing and investment switches that occurred in the master model (and all of these trades settled on the same day), never put new money in, never paid taxes on it, and never redeemed shares.
+These are the actual returns from inception (1 January 1999) showing the returns as if you initially bought all of the investment vehicles in the exact amounts, on the first trading day, the trades all magically settled the same day, all distributions were reinvested, you never made another trade other than the monthly rebalancing and investment switches that occurred in the master model (and all of these trades settled on the same day), never put new money in, never paid taxes on it, and never redeemed shares.

 Compare these results to what you, or your advisors, have been getting.
 They are probably much better.
 Why?
 Because buy-and-hold passive asset allocation strategies work better than stock or ETF picking or market timing.
 When you think about it, that's all there is to do, there is nothing else other than speculating with derivatives or buying life insurance company products.
 All of this is just that simple.
-Read a summary, or go here or here or here for more details.
+Read a summary, or go here or here or here or here for more details.